rapidwebltd/SimpleMailChimp/README.md

 ## Getting Started

-In order to create the Object that will be used to communicate with the "drewm mailchimp-api" call the `getByAPIKey` function from the `SimpleMailChimpFactory` and pass it your API key.
+In order to create a `SimpleMailChimp` object, call the `getByAPIKey` function from the `SimpleMailChimpFactory` and pass it your API key.
 ```php
 $simpleMailChimp = SimpleMailChimpFactory::getByAPIKey('API_KEY_GOES_HERE');
 ```